icesfont/ctf-writeups/uiuctf/2024/README.md

 // snip
 ```

-The token is converted to a `Uint8Array` before being hashed -- since `Uint8Array`s store unsigned 8 bit integers, the maximum code point that can be stored is 255; anything higher is taken mod 256.
+The token is converted to a `Uint8Array` before being hashed.
+Since `Uint8Array`s store unsigned 8 bit integers, the maximum code point that can be stored is 255 and anything higher is taken mod 256.
 This means that the `|` character is actually equivalent (in terms of calculating the hash) to many other characters, so we can replace all of the `|` symbols (which have code point `124`) in the original token with e.g. `ż` (which has code point `124 + 256`), so that we can force command to be read from our extended data instead!

 > This doesn't break the `parseInt` since it ignores all the characters after the first `ż`.